-Among the best overviews of prolific musician Frank Zappa’s canon is a series of live perfs from his original Mothers of Invention days in the late ’60s through to his touring band of 1988, titled “You Can’t Do That on Stage Anymore.”
+Among the best overviews of prolific musician Frank Zappa’s canon is a six-part series of live perfs from his original Mothers of Invention days in the late ’60s through to his touring band of 1988, titled “You Can’t Do That on Stage Anymore.”
 His death in 1993 unfortunately reinforced that notion, but son Dweezil has taken it upon himself to prove that someone still can.
 He has mounted what he hopes will be a recurring tour to satisfy a modest but rabid and starved fan base while exposing younger music fans to the uncategorizable wonders of Zappa music.

 All of Frank Zappa’s music is not for everyone, running the challenging gamut of “Louie, Louie” to Stravinsky, silly to sober, doo-wop to heavy metal, incisive to scatological and points in between.
 If someone doesn’t like the song that makes fun of rock groupies, maybe they’ll like the song that makes fun of politicians — but the bottom line is, Zappa made making music fun, for himself, his band members and anyone who would listen.

 While Frank may have been inspired to play the guitar by the likes of Johnny “Guitar” Watson, Dweezil’s style is more informed by Eddie Van Halen.
 Frank’s clusters of soloing notes are as difficult to emulate as his music is complex to perform as a whole, but Dweezil has done an admirable job, surrounding himself with musicians, vets and newcomers alike, who are as capable and dedicated as he is to paying respect — while giving new life — to his dad’s many works.